jwstegemann/fritz2-docs/ListsinaModel.md

 val listStore = RootStore<List<String>>(listOf("a","b","c"))
 ```

-Of course you can handle this the same way we have seen before: map the `data` to a `Flow` of `Tag`s by iterating over the `List` and bind it to some place in your `html`.
+Of course you can handle this the same way we have seen before: map the `data` to a `Flow` of `Tag`s by iterating over the `List` and bind it to some place in your `render`.
 This is perfectly valid, but for `List`s that change more often it would not be performing well (your whole list will be rerendered whenever the model changes).

 For those cases fritz2 offers the method `each()` on a `Flow<List<?>>` that creates a `Seq` from your `Flow`. `Seq` offer intermediate operations, that work on the elements of your List.

-Binding a `Seq` in your `html` context works exactly as for a `Flow` by just calling `bind()` on it.
+Binding a `Seq` in your `render` context works exactly as for a `Flow` by just calling `bind()` on it.
 But instead of a `DomMountPoint` a `DomMultiMountPoint` will be created.
 This kind of `MountPoint` gets a `Flow` of patches as it's upstream from the `Seq` and is therefore able to change only the DOM-elements that need to be changed (when you add a new element to your List for example or remove one):

 ```kotlin
     val seq = object : RootStore<List<String>>(listOf("one", "two", "three")) {